Once I start to accept my body then the confidence will follow

 Nourish my body with healthy foods and exercise to feel good not to look good.
 I will not abuse my body with faddy diets or starve myself on a low-calorie diet.
 Gone are my days of a 1200 calorie a day my fitness pal app thingy then weighing myself every day to see if I lost weight.
 My body does amazing things each day, some days I work for 8 hours on my feet and then another 4 hours in the sewing room before I even get to sit down with a cup of tea.
 I will reward it with foods that nourish to keep it going, no faddy shakes or teas anymore for this vessel.

 Positive self-talk.
 I will not get upset and call myself names just because I have to go up a size in a piece of clothing.
 Or because my stomach flops to one side when I sit down.
-I will no longer push Mr Dainty's hands away from my stomach when he climbs in bed and wants to heat his hands off my belly.
-I won't wince and delete the "fat" pictures when I am editing for my blog.
+I won’t wince and delete the “fat” pictures when I am editing for my blog.

 Stop caring what other people might think.
 As the saying goes what other people think is none of your business.
 If someone bashes you for wearing something unflattering or for having too much makeup on then that really is their problem and not yours.